Karplus-Lab-OSU/ensemblator/readme.md

 * [muscle](http://www.drive5.com/muscle/)

    This software is needed for doing sequence alignments when building ensembles.
 This feature is VERY useful, I highly reccomend it.
 Make sure that it is installed, and in your path as 'muscle'.
+If you have muscle in your path, but are still encountering errors, please try running from the command line.
+Sometimes when clicking the icon from the desktop, the PATH variable does not get imported correctly.
+I don't really know why this happens.
 * SciPy

    This python package is needed for the automatic clustering features of the Analysis portion of the Ensemblator.